tikicode/Computer-Integrated-Surgery/pa_three_four/README.txt

-cis.icp : Contains methods for computing linear ICP cis.pc_io : This file contains the methods for file reading and writing cis.registration : This file contains a method for point cloud registration cis.thang.py : This file contains the class and methods for a Thang (Thing) object to store triangles
+cis.icp : Contains methods for computing linear ICP cis.pc_io : This file contains the methods for file reading and writing cis.registration : This file contains a method for point cloud registration cis.thang : This file contains the class and methods for a Thang (Thing) object to store triangles
                from the surface mesh given
+test.test_cov_tree : This file contains the test cases for the CovTreeNode class test.test_generator : This file contains a random frame generator for testing registration test.test_icp : This file contains the test cases for the ICP method test.test_registration : This file contains the test cases for the registration method test.test_thang : This file contains the test cases for the Thang(Thing) class

 pa3_run_all.sh : Shell script to run find the output for all datasets once pa_three.py : The executable Program for this project